Third-person singular English grammar

 His uncle plays the piano.

-These subjects are all talking about a single person, remember that third person talks about someone who is usually not part of the conversation.
+These subjects are all talking about a single person, remember that the third person talks about someone who is usually not part of the conversation.

 The grammar is called 3rd person singular, but it is not only used with people.
 It can also be used with other singular things like animals or objects.